 Engagement activities outside ICANN meetings,

-Response: The GNSO Council would like to see a global calendar of ICANN events as well as other like internet governance activities outside of ICANN.
+Response: The GNSO Council greatly appreciates that the larger Internet ecosystem presents risks to ICANN’s mission and activities.
+However, the impact of some these is either not understood or not documented.
+We would like to see a global calendar of events produced which includes those engagement activities which directly impact ICANN, as well as other Internet governance activities which may have an indirect impact on ICANN (along with an explanation as to why).
+We would support there being more of an emphasis on tangible outcomes being derived from ICANN’s participation and/or sponsorship of engagement activities, and regular reporting of what events ICANN is participating/sponsoring, and their associated outcomes, would help us more fully understand the value proposition of this expenditure.

 Q6 - Should the planning process include a formalized dedicated phase to plan for SO/AC activities?
 If so, how many years should be planned for?